MicrosoftDocs/win32/desktop-src/medfound/how-to-determine-supported-rates.md

 ---
-Description: How to Determine Supported Rates ms.assetid: '7f2b64e1-1062-4f77-b8e0-62b6d962ae8b'
+Description: How to Determine Supported Rates ms.assetid: 7f2b64e1-1062-4f77-b8e0-62b6d962ae8b
-title: How to Determine Supported Rates
+title: How to Determine Supported Rates ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Determine Supported Rates

 Before changing the playback rate, an application should check whether the playback rate is supported by the objects in the pipeline.
-The [**IMFRateSupport**](imfratesupport.md) interface provides methods to get the maximum forward and reverse rates, the supported rate nearest to a requested rate, and the slowest rate.
+The [**IMFRateSupport**](/windows/win32/mfidl/nn-mfidl-imfratesupport?branch=master) interface provides methods to get the maximum forward and reverse rates, the supported rate nearest to a requested rate, and the slowest rate.
 Each of these rate queries can specify the playback direction and whether to use thinning.
-The exact playback rate is queried by using the [**IMFRateControl**](imfratecontrol.md) interface.
+The exact playback rate is queried by using the [**IMFRateControl**](/windows/win32/mfidl/nn-mfidl-imfratecontrol?branch=master) interface.

 For information about changing playback rates, see [How to Set the Playback Rate on the Media Session](how-to-set-the-playback-rate-on-the-media-session.md).